TG-UserBot/TG-UserBot/README.md

 - Clone the repository and install the requirements.
 Read the procedure section below.
 - Add your API keys and Redis endpoint and password in your config's telethon section.
 - Run the bot, login once till the bot running.
 Finally, exit the script with ``Ctrl + C`` and use the button below to deploy.
+- If the deploy button doesn't work for you, use this [template link][heroku-deploy-template].

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)][heroku-deploy]